Already have an account?

 Emmylou HarrisGetty Images

-• TO BANISH BRASS: Grays tend to oxidize quickly, causing hair to take on a yellow or orange tinge.
-Neutralize it with a shampoo made especially for gray hair, paired with a purple-tinted conditioner like Pantene Silver Expressions Purple Conditioner (Buy at Amazon, $11).
-Its violet pigments instantly cancel out brassy, discolored tones.
+Greys tend to oxidize quickly, causing hair to take on a yellow or orange tinge.
+Neutralize it with a grey hair shampoo, like Pantene Silver Expressions, Purple Shampoo and Hair Toner (Buy from Amazon, $14.99).
+The violet pigments instantly cancel out brassy, discolored tones.
 Even better?
-The conditioner’s vitamin E (it moisturizes hair) and biotin (it fortifies hair to thwart breakage) treat the coarse gray strands at the same time, so they’re soft, healthy, full and lustrous.
+Pair with a purple-tinted conditioner like L’Oreal Paris EverPure Sulfate Free Purple Conditioner (Buy from Walmart, $17.24).
+The conditioner treats the coarser strands so they’re soft, healthy, full and lustrous.
 Use once a week in place of regular conditioner (overuse can leave hair with a purple cast).

 Use left and right arrow keys to navigate between menu items.
 Use right arrow key to move into submenus.
 Use escape to exit the menu.
 Use up and down arrow keys to explore.
 Use left arrow key to move back to the parent list.